 - Participate in any mock interview programs available through Georgetown Law.

-Please see the section on Drafting Effective Cover Letters and Post-Interview Correspondence in this manual for information on thank you letters.
+Please see the section on Drafting Effective Cover Letters and Post-Interview Correspondence for information on thank you notes.